dubzzz/fast-check/website/docs/tutorials/quick-start/our-first-property-based-test.md

 > such that `i ≤ j`
 > `sortedData[i] ≤ sortedData[j]` is true, with `sortedData = sortNumbersAscending(data)`

-Which could be summurized as:
+Which could be summarized as:

 > for any `data`, array of numerical values
 > `sortedData[i-1] ≤ sortedData[i]` is true for any `i` in `[1..data.length-1]`